Everett E. Bolle

-Everett E. Bolle (1919-1987) was a member of the Wisconsin State Assembly.
+Everett E. Bolle (August 29, 1919 – September 7, 1987) was a member of the Wisconsin State Assembly.

-Biography

-Bolle was born August 29, 1919, in Kossuth, Wisconsin.
+He was born in Kossuth, Wisconsin.
 After graduating from high school in Two Rivers, Wisconsin, Bolle took part in the University of Wisconsin-Extension program.
 He was a member of the Society of the Holy Name and the Knights of Columbus.
-He died on September 7, 1987.
+He died at age 68.

 Career

 Bolle was first elected to the Assembly in 1960.
 He was defeated for re-election in 1974 by Alan Lasee.
 Additionally, Bolle was Supervisor of Francis Creek, Wisconsin.
 He was a Democrat.